MicrosoftDocs/azure-docs/articles/azure-functions/functions-best-practices.md

 ##Overview

 This article provides a collection of best practices for you to consider when implementing function apps.
-Keep in mind that you Azure Function App is an Azure App Service.
+Keep in mind that your Azure Function App is an Azure App Service.
 So those best practices would apply.

 ## Avoid large long running functions

 Large long running functions can cause unexpected timeout issues.
 A function can be large because of many Node.js dependencies.
 Importing these dependencies can cause increased load times resulting in unexpected timeouts.
 Node.js dependencies could be explicitly loaded by multiple `require()` statements in your code.
-They could also be implicit based on a single module loaded by your code that has it's own internal dependencies.
+They could also be implicit based on a single module loaded by your code that has its own internal dependencies.

 Whenever possible refactor large functions into smaller function sets that work together and return fast responses.
-For example a webhook or HTTP trigger function might require an acknowledgment response within a certain time limit.
+For example, a webhook or HTTP trigger function might require an acknowledgment response within a certain time limit.
 You can pass the HTTP trigger payload into a queue to be processed by a queue trigger function.
-This allows you to defer the actual work and return an immediate response.
+This approach allows you to defer the actual work and return an immediate response.
+It is common for webhooks to require an immediate response.

 ## Cross function communication.